Venezuela's PDVSA calls ratings agencies 'professional speculators'

 Standard & Poor's on Monday said PDVSA's swap plan was "tantamount to default" if carried out, while Fitch Ratings said PDVSA's 2020 bond to be issued as part of the swap had a "real possibility of default."

-Moody's said that "if executed as planned, (the exchange) would be a credit positive event ... reducing the risk of an immediate payment default."

-PDVSA President Eulogio Del Pino slammed the ratings agencies on Union Radio, a Caracas-based network.

-"Speculators are trying to generate a climate of tension so that (bondholders) will get rid of their bonds at a lower price," said Del Pino.
+"Speculators are trying to generate a climate of tension so that (bondholders) will get rid of their bonds at a lower price," said Del Pino in a radio interview.
 "These ratings agencies are always playing this game, they always have, they're professional speculators."

 S&P and Fitch did not immediately respond to emails seeking comment.